 Last month, a Viettel official said the company was also eyeing opportunities in Ethiopia after the government there announced its intention to liberalise key economic sectors including telecommunications.

-In June, Viettel and its local partners launched a $1.5 billion 4G network in Myanmar, making them the fourth telecom operator in the country.
-(Additional reporting by Martin Petty in MANILLA Editing by James Pearson and Subhranshu Sahu)
+In June, Viettel and its local partners launched a $1.5 billion 4G network in Myanmar, making them the fourth telecom operator in the country. —Khanh Vu with additional reporting by Martin Petty in MANILA Editing by James Pearson and Subhranshu Sahu